lakmeer/vim-technicolor/readme.md

 to see *your-favourite-language-here* supported, please request them.

 ## About feature tours

-In the tour folder here I have what I call 'feature tours', files that are (nonsense) examples of each language I'm trying to highlight, but which concisely demonstrate each of the syntax features that might be considered for highlighting.
-There's probably already a perfectly good name for this kind of file, but I don't know it.
+The 'tour' folder contains what I call 'feature tours' - files that are (nonsense) examples of each language I'm trying to highlight, but which concisely demonstrate each of the syntax features that might be considered for highlighting.
+There's probably name for this kind of file, but I don't know it.
 I currently only have the ones I'm capable of creating (and feel free to point out where I missed a spot), so if you'd like to request a language, please include a feature tour I can use to create the colouring.
 It needs to include a complete demonstration of all the syntax features that require consideration.